What Could Collapse The Golden Gate Bridge?

 “So when earthquake comes, the Big One, the real one, the towers of Golden Gate Bridge can actually uplift.
 I say like a drunk person, if you go, so one leg will uplift.
 So not completely, but a little bit,” he says.
 “So what we did actually, we tested those shoes at the base of tower to make sure when uplifts and comes down it doesn't crush the foundation.”

 That sounds scary – and Astaneh says bridge officials decided to make sure it doesn’t happen after experiencing the Loma Prieta earthquake quake back in 1989.

 That temblor was magnitude 6.9, and the Golden Gate Bridge suffered only minor damage.
 But bigger earthquakes can happen here; seismologists have determined the largest earthquake the San Andreas fault can generate is a magnitude 8.3.

 Astaneh was tapped to be on the Golden Gate Bridge’s seismic retrofit team and make the bridge safe in an 8.3.

 “The seismic retrofit that's (being) done now, to the best of our knowledge, is going to prevent serious damage to the bridge,” Astaneh says.

-The retrofit, which includes things like strengthening the bases so they don’t get crushed, will be done in two to four years.
+The retrofit, which includes things like strengthening the bases so they don’t get crushed, will be done in 2020, assuming federal funding comes through.

 What does it all mean?